-The Akkadium spark was ignited many years ago on an archaeological site in Africa, where Dr. Mark Anderson, our founder, was conducting field research.
+The Akkadium spark was ignited many years ago on an archaeological site in Africa, where our founder, Dr. Mark Anderson, was conducting field research.
 He had an experience there that would profoundly influence his life mission and work.

 Marothodi was a fascinating cultural site, but at that time it remained largely unexplored by archaeologists.
 Mark quickly realised that fieldwork in such an incredible location could be developed to create exciting, powerful and transformative learning experiences for others.
 To harness this potential he set up an archaeological field school at the site in 2003, and opened enrolment to all.

-Over the following seasons, dozens of university students, professionals and lifelong learners from around the world traveled to the Marothodi International Archaeological Field School to participate in Mark’s pioneering training programme.
+Over the following seasons, dozens of university students, professionals and lifelong learners from around the world traveled to the Marothodi International Archaeological Field School to participate in Mark’s discovery-focused training programme.
 In addition to offering experiential learning in archaeology, the school created rich opportunities for archaeologists to engage with local communities, to share cultural perspectives, and to learn from the valuable experience and wisdom of local people.

 Inspired by the power of this cross-cultural learning initiative, Mark later established the Marothodi Institute for Archaeology in Africa (MIAA), “a non-profit scientific, educational and humanitarian organisation dedicated to promoting archaeological research on the African continent” (p.
 41).
 One of the educational goals of the MIAA was to harness the essence of the Marothodi experience, to make it sustainable and transferable to other discovery-focused learning initiatives.